The Beast (1988 film): Filming

 The film was shot in Israel.
 Several actual T-55 tanks were used in the film; however, the helicopter used in the film was not a real Mi-8, but an Aerospatiale SA.321 Super Frelon.
 The tank in question in the movie is actually an Israeli modification of a Soviet T-55 captured by the Israelis from their Arab armies, redesignated as the Ti-67 and fitted with a 105mm main gun in place of the original 100mm gun, leading some to mistake it for a T-62.
 The Ti-67 tank in particular is more distinctly known as the Tiran 5Sh.
 Many of these conversions were used by the Israelis during the 1973 Yom Kippur War.
 The film's military advisor, Dale Dye, has written that he negotiated the purchase of the tanks over drinks with Israel Defense Forces officers in a Tel Aviv hotel.
 The language spoken by the Afghan characters is Pashto.
 The Pashto dialogue is subtitled but some television screenings have omitted the subtitles.

+Release

+The film was shown at the Deauville American Film Festival on September 5, 1988 before opening in France two days later.